The Loch (novel): Plot summary

 In the following days, several mysterious attacks on Loch Ness eventually force Zachary to admit that although Nessie herself is folklore, he was attacked by a monstrous creature as a child.
 During his investigations into the loch, Zachary learns that True's father Alban is part of the Black Knights and that his former boss David, who was quick to blame him for the Sargasso incident, is going to lead teams of monster hunters in an expedition to find and capture Nessie.
-David hires Brady and her boat to lead his search, which Brandy uses as a means to get even with Zachary for not being open with her about his phobias and feelings.
+David hires Brandy and her boat to lead his search, which Brandy uses as a means to get even with Zachary for not being open with her about his phobias and feelings.
 As the search progresses, Zachary learns that the monster has become more violent due to environmental changes in the loch, including an oil leak, and that prior attempts to find it were futile due to active sonar, which aggravates it and sends it deep underwater.
 Zachary correctly surmises that using passive sonar will find the monster, information he gives to David in exchange for access to the hunters' sonar arrays.
 David manages to locate the monster, but is killed while trying to trap it in Urquhart Bay, although Zachary is able to save Brandy.

 Zachary realizes that the monster is actually a gigantic eel, a distant cousin and predecessor to the Anguilla eel, which was trapped in the loch when bridge construction damaged the Black Knights' gate many years ago.
 This in turn causes the realization that the Sargasso incident was caused by other giant eels that remained outside the loch.
 He decides to free the monster after Angus is found guilty of murder, as this would provide the needed evidence to clear his name.
 Using a dive suit provided by True, Zachary descends into the loch and follows an underground river to the gate, where he discovers the source of the oil leak and is confronted by the monster.
 Zachary is able to clear the gate blockage successfully and discovers Cialino's corpse, proving Angus's testimony, but is ultimately forced to battle the monster using his ancestor's sword, which he discovers nearby.
 With help from Angus, True and Alban, Zachary manages to kill the monster, and returns to the surface with enough evidence to overturn Angus's conviction.
 In the following days, Zachary discovers additional evidence implying that his father did murder Cialino, but keeps it to himself after Angus implies that this was done because Cialino was abusive to his wife and was responsible for polluting the loch.